Groestlcoin/lnd/docs/INSTALL.md

 }
 ```

-Additionally, you can monitor btcd's logs to track its syncing progress in real
+Additionally, you can monitor grsd's logs to track its syncing progress in real
 time.

-You can test your `btcd` node's connectivity using the `getpeerinfo` command:
+You can test your `grsd` node's connectivity using the `getpeerinfo` command:
 ```
-btcctl --testnet --rpcuser=REPLACEME --rpcpass=REPLACEME getpeerinfo | more
+grsctl --testnet --rpcuser=REPLACEME --rpcpass=REPLACEME getpeerinfo | more
 ```

-### Running lnd using the btcd backend
+### Running lnd using the grsd backend

-If you are on testnet, run this command after `btcd` has finished syncing.
+If you are on testnet, run this command after `grsd` has finished syncing.
-Otherwise, replace `--bitcoin.testnet` with `--bitcoin.simnet`.
+Otherwise, replace `--groestlcoin.testnet` with `--groestlcoin.simnet`.
 If you are
 installing `lnd` in preparation for the
 [tutorial](https://dev.lightning.community/tutorial), you may skip this step.
 ```
-lnd --bitcoin.active --bitcoin.testnet --debuglevel=debug --btcd.rpcuser=kek --btcd.rpcpass=kek --externalip=X.X.X.X
+lnd --groestlcoin.testnet --debuglevel=debug --grsd.rpcuser=kek --grsd.rpcpass=kek --externalip=X.X.X.X
 ```

 ## Using Neutrino